wso2/docs-mi/en/docs/reference/synapse-properties/synapse-expressions.md

 Synapse Expressions include the following function to check if a property exists.

-Syntax for checking if a property exists
+Syntax for checking if a property exists:
 ```
 exists(value)
 ```